AVSystem/developer-zone/docs/academy/exercise2a.md

 It is also used for invoking a device **Resource `/3/x/4`**: **Reboot** or **Resource `/3/x/5`**: **Factory Reset** .

 !!!
 Note
-    Although the LwM2M specifications define the Device Object as mandatory, the {{ site_name }} works without creating this Object.
+    Although the LwM2M specifications define the Device Object as mandatory, the {{ coiote_long_name }} works without creating this Object.
 In module 3 (client-side operations) we are covering the creation of the Device Object.

 ## Initiate Objects